Marc Cohn: Career

+Cohn transferred to UCLA and began to perform in Los Angeles-area coffeehouses.
+His early career featured work as a songwriter, as a session musician, and in a cover band called the Supreme Court.
+He played at Caroline Kennedy's wedding in 1986.
+Cohn played piano on Tracy Chapman's second album, Crossroads, and this experience led to him signing a contract with Atlantic Records.

 Cohn released his debut solo album, Marc Cohn, in February 1991.
-The album was successful due to the hit single "Walking in Memphis", which was nominated for Song of the Year and Best Pop Vocal at the 34th Annual Grammy Awards.
-The song is autobiographical and shares Cohn's experience visiting Memphis, Tennessee in 1985.
-"Walking in Memphis" reached number 13 in 1991 on the Billboard Hot 100.
-It is his only Top 40 hit.
+The album was successful due to the hit single "Walking in Memphis".
+Cohn has said that "Walking in Memphis" is "100 percent autobiographical".
+He has described it as a song about "a Jewish gospel-music-lover", and added that "the song is about more than just a place; it's about a kind of spiritual awakening, one of those trips where you're different when you leave."
+He was inspired to write "Walking in Memphis" by a 1985 visit to the Memphis, Tennessee area.
+At the time, he was working as a session singer in New York City while pursuing a recording contract.
+"Walking in Memphis" was nominated for Song of the Year and Best Pop Vocal at the 34th Annual Grammy Awards and reached number 13 in 1991 on the Billboard Hot 100.
+As of 2016, it remains Cohn's only Top 40 hit.

 Marc Cohn was certified gold by the RIAA in February 1992 and was certified platinum in 1996.
 The album featured two other charting singles: "Silver Thunderbird" and "True Companion".
 Cohn won the 1992 Grammy Award for Best New Artist.

 In May 1993, Cohn released his second studio album, The Rainy Season, which included notable guest appearances by David Crosby, Graham Nash, and Bonnie Raitt.
-"Walk Through the World" (1993), the first song from that album, reached the Top 30 on Billboard's Adult Contemporary chart.
+"Walk Through the World" (1993), the first song from that album, reached the Top 30 on Billboards Adult Contemporary chart.
 Cohn released his third solo effort, Burning the Daze, in 1998.
 The compilation The Very Best of Marc Cohn was released in June 2006.